kevinolega/callcentertrainingtips/_posts/2019-05-27-pronunciation-hell.md

 River, rival, tomb, bomb, comb,
 Doll and roll and some and home.
 Stranger does not rime with anger.
-Neither does devour with clangour.
+Neither does devour with clangor.
 Soul, but foul and gaunt but aunt.
-Font, front, won't, want, grand, and grant.
+Font, front, wont, want, grand, and grant.
 Shoes, goes, does.
 Now first say: finger.
 And then: singer, ginger, linger,
 Real, zeal, mauve, gauze, and gauge,